 HELEN HUMPHREYS is an acclaimed and award-winning author of fiction, non-fiction and poetry.
 She has won the Rogers Writers’ Trust Fiction Prize, a Lambda Literary Award for Fiction and the Toronto Book Award.
 And she has been a finalist for the Governor General’s Award for Fiction, the Trillium Book Prize and CBC Radio’s Canada Reads.
 Her most recent novel is Rabbit Foot Bill.
 The recipient of the Harbourfront Festival Prize for literary excellence, Helen Humphreys lives in Kingston, Ontario.

 MERILYN SIMONDS is the author of 18 books, including the non-fiction classic The Convict Lover, Gutenberg’s Fingerprint, and most recently, the novel Refuge.
 The founder and first artistic director of the Kingston Writers Fest, Simonds is an influential champion of writers and writing.
 She lives with writer and translator Wayne Grady and divides her time between Kingston, Ontario, and San Miguel de Allende, Mexico.

 Tickets are $15 + HST each.

-Tickets are also available by contacting our Box Office at 705-746-4466 extension 205 or by visiting us at 2 Bay Street in Parry Sound.
+Tickets can also be purchased during our business hours by calling our Box Office at 705-746-4466 extension 205 or visiting us at 2 Bay Street, Parry Sound.